rinnocente/qe-full-6.0/README.md

 # qe-full-6.0
 Quantum Espresso 6.0 Dockerfile

-This container is different from the one for QE 5.4.0 ( https://github.com/rinnocente/qe-full ) because  :
+This container   :
-- it uses an Ubuntu 16.10 base image and therefore gfortran-6
+- uses an Ubuntu 16.10 base image and therefore gfortran-6
-- it takes directly the sources from the official QE repositories and compiles them with gfortran-6 during the docker build phase
+- takes directly the sources from the official QE repositories and compiles them with gfortran-6 during the docker build phase

 **Quantum Espresso** is a widely used package for electronic structure calculations.